hwanggu-corgi/hwanggu-log/update.md

         - Delete objective
         - Summary of qualification —> highlight of qualification
             - 3 to 5 bullet points
-                - First —> personal profile (emerging professional in computer science / )
+                - First —> personal profile (emerging professional in software development/ )
                 - 2nd and third —> more about your technical and hard and soft skill
                 - 4th and 5th —> passionate about the job you are promoting
             - Should be very relevant to position your looking at